Osong-Michael/Ruby-Capstone-Project/README.md

 ## Acknowledgments
 - Hat tip to <a href="https://microverse.org/">Microverse</a>
 - My stand-up team members for helping me out with ideas on how to go about this project
-- [Manezeu Patricia](https://github.com/patriciachrysy) for taking time out to walk me through the processes required to come up with m own linter
+- [Manezeu Patricia](https://github.com/patriciachrysy) for taking time out to walk me through the processes required to come up with my own linter

 # Show your support
 Give a ⭐️ if you like this project!